Community Detection and Stochastic Block Models: Community detection, clustering and block models

-The field of community detection has been expanding greatly since the 80's, with a remarkable diversity of models and algorithms developed in different communities such as machine learning, network science, social science and statistical physics.
-These rely on various benchmarks for finding clusters, in particular cost functions based on cuts or Girvan-Newman modularity \cite{newman-girvan}.
+The field of community detection has been expanding greatly since the 1980's, with a remarkable diversity of models and algorithms developed in different communities such as machine learning, computer science, network science, social science and statistical physics.
+These rely on various benchmarks for finding clusters, in particular, cost functions based on cuts or modularities \cite{newman-girvan}.
 We refer to \cite{newman-book,fortunato,airoldi,social1} for an overview of these developments.

-Some fundamental questions remain nonetheless opened even for the most basic models of community detection, such as: \begin{itemize} \item Are there really clusters or communities?
-Most algorithms will output some community structure; when are these meaningful or artefacts? \item Can we always extract the communities, fully or partially? \item What is a good benchmark to measure the performance of algorithms, and how good are the current algorithms? \end{itemize} The goal of this survey is to describe recent developments aiming at answering these questions in the context of the stochastic block model.
-The stochastic block model (SBM) has been used widely as a canonical model for community detection.
+Nonetheless, various fundamental questions remain unsettled, such as: \begin{itemize} \item When are there really communities?
+Algorithms may output community structures, but are these meaningful or artefacts? \item Can we always extract the communities when they are present; fully, partially? \item What is a good benchmark to measure the performance of algorithms, and how good are the current algorithms? \end{itemize} The goal of this monograph is to describe recent developments aimed at answering these questions in the context of block models.
+Block models are a family of random graphs with planted clusters.
+The ``mother model'' is the {\it stochastic block model (SBM)}, which has been widely employed as a canonical model for community detection.
 It is arguably the simplest model of a graph with communities (see definitions in the next section).
-Since the SBM is a generative model for the data, it benefits from a ground truth for the communities, which allows to consider the previous questions in a formal context.
-On the flip side, one has to hope that the model represents a good fit for real data, which does not mean necessarily a realistic model but at least an insightful one.
-We believe that, similarly to the role of the discrete memoryless channel in communication theory, the SBM provides such a level of insightful abstraction.
-The basic model captures some of the key bottleneck phenomena, and it can be extended to more advanced and realistic refinements (such edge labels or overlapping communities).
-Our focus will be here on the fundamental understanding of the core SBM, without diving too much into the refined extensions.
+Since the SBM is a generative model, it benefits from a ground truth for the communities, which allows us to consider the previous questions in a formal context.
+Like any model, it is not necessarily realistic, but it is insightful - judging for example from the powerful algorithms that have emerged from its study.

+In a sense, the SBM plays a similar role to the discrete memoryless channel (DMC) in information theory.
+While the task of modelling external noise may be more amenable to simplifications than real data sets, the SBM captures some of the key bottleneck phenomena for community detection and admits many possible refinements that improve its fit to real data.
+Our focus here will be on the fundamental understanding of the ``canonical SBM,'' without diving too much into the refined extensions.